 - Where can I get more information about Commencement if I need it?

-December, May, June and August.
 Graduation is the point at which ALL degree requirements have been met and the degree is awarded.
 It is the responsibility of the College/School office to certify that all degree requirements have been met and the degree information is added to your official transcript in the Office of the Registrar.
 Degrees are normally completed at the end of each semester but may also occur at the end of each month during the academic year when all requirements are met.
 There is only one Commencement Ceremony each year on the second Saturday in May.

-During the first week of the semester in which you plan to complete your degree requirements, you need to complete an Application for Graduation (pdf).
-Summer graduates need to complete the application in the semester before they graduate in order to be eligible to participate in Commencement.
+During the first week of the semester in which you plan to complete your degree requirements, you need to submit your graduation application online through your TitanConnect account.
+Summer graduates need to complete the application in the semester before they graduate in order to be eligible to participate in the May Commencement ceremony.
 Due dates are published in the Schedule of Classes or the Academic Calendar.

 Applications received after the deadline may result in denial to participate in the Commencement ceremony and/or delay in the date of graduation.

-There is a graduation fee of $95.00 which is applied to your student account at the time the Registrar's Office receives your approved Application for Graduation from your College/School office.
+There is a graduation fee of $95.00 which is applied to your student account at the time you submit your application online.
 This fee covers the costs of Commencement whether or not you participate.
 If you participate in the ceremony, there will be a fee at the time you place your order with the cap and gown company.

 UDM has one commencement ceremony per year which is held in May on the McNichols Campus.
-Students who graduate in December or plan to graduate in May, June or August are invited to attend the ceremony if their Application for Graduation has been received and approved and they have been approved by their college/school to participate.
+Students who graduate in December or plan to graduate in any month during the Summer are invited to attend the ceremony if their Application for Graduation has been received and approved and they have been approved by their college/school to participate.

 Students who have filed their Application for Graduation by the January deadline will receive a mailing in early February inviting them to participate.
 There will be a reservation (RSVP) card for you to return.
 If you believe you are eligible for Commencement, but have not received information by the end of February, contact the Registrar's Office immediately.